M-Faheem-Khan/Timetable/README.md

 # Timetable

-Author: Muhammad Faheem Khan
-Date: 13/12/2017
-Description: This is a simple timetable made in python3
+This is a simple timetable program that allows the user to create a timetable in console.
+Once the file is created the content is then emailed to the user.
+Everything happens in the Console.

 # Modules
 - OS